 Here is an example of a student explanation:

 "In order to win, the first player (A) must place the token on square 1.
-After that, they controls the game.
+After that, they control the game.
 No matter what the other player (B) decides to do, player A must go to square 4 and then to square 7.
 This way, player B will always have to play a turn from 7 to 8 and… lose.
 In summary, Player A can always win if they place their token on squares 1, 4 and 7 in succession."

 Then invite students to play using a strip containing a different number of squares, and to check whether the winning strategy remains the same or needs to be modified.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 160-161.

 (According to the table of values, the number of toothpicks increases by 3 each time.
-This can be seen in the non-numeric pattern because from one term to the next you add 3 toothpicks, i.e ).
+This can be seen in the geometric pattern because from one term to the next you add 3 toothpicks, i.e ).

-Example of a rule for pattern 1
+Example of a Rule for Pattern 1

-Example of a rule for pattern 2
+Example of a Rule for Pattern 2

 Each figure is composed of 4 toothpicks and the addition of groups of 3 toothpicks.
 The number of these groups corresponds to the term number of the figure.

-Example of a rule for pattern 3
+Example of a Rule for Pattern 3

 Each figure is composed of 1 toothpick and the addition of groups of 3 toothpicks.
 The number of these groups corresponds to the term number of the figure.